MaryamAsgarinezhad/obsidian/Linux/Bash Script.md

 Directories /etc and /bin store config and exec files of the system.

-where to see the location ofmy python interpreter?
+where to see the location of my python interpreter?
 ```shell
 which python3
 ```